-Today was no exception.
 She came over to spend the day with me relaxing, laughing, and eating after a very busy time in her life.
-She is pregnant with her third child, and so I wanted to pamper her with some delicious vegan recipes, just as she has done for me more times than I can recall.
+She is pregnant with her third child, and so I wanted to pamper her with some great food, just as she has done for me more times than I can recall.
 It seems I am always over at her house eating!
 It was nice to reverse positions.
-This simple vegan asparagus soup was one of the fruits of our labour.
-And don’t worry!
-I will be posting all of the other easy healthy recipes in future recipe blog posts.
+This simple soup was one of the fruits of our labour.

-I have always been a fan of the ubiquitous potato and leek soup.
-I thought I would try expanding on that idea a little, and adding in some green vegetables.
-I had been reading an another article reminding me of the importance of maintaining a healthy alkaline balance, and so what better way to celebrate, than to trim some asparagus, one of the most alkalizing foods on the planet.
-Besides being really alkalizing, asparagus is absolutely loaded with Vitamin C, and a good source of zinc and selenium.
+I've always been a fan of the ubiquitous potato and leek soup.
+I thought I would try expanding on that idea a little by adding in some alkalizing green vegetables, and asparagus is one of the most alkalizing foods on the planet.
+Asparagus is absolutely loaded with Vitamin C, and a good source of zinc and selenium.
 It has powerful antioxidants that protect against free radical damage.
-Asparagus are really low in calories too.
+It is really low in calories too.
 The health benefits of asparagus are endless.
-But, as I am not a health care professional, I will stick to rambling about the virtues of this vegan asparagus soup.

 If you want this soup to taste exactly like mine, the vegetable stock/broth that you use is important.
 Not all stocks were created equal.
 They really do vary in quality and taste.
 I always use Massel vegetable stock, which I believe is superior in quality and flavour.
 Massel stocks are vegan, gluten free, lactose free, kosher and free of MSG.
 When I don't make my own home made stock (I really do need to post that recipe) I always use Massel stocks.
 I actually prefer to use the stock cubes so I can control the strength.
 I use 1 stock cube for every 2 cups of filtered water.